Causal inference with misspecified exposure mappings: separating definitions and assumptions: Variance estimation

 An alternative approach is to incorporate more information about the structure of the interference in the variance estimator.
 In particular, the anti-conservative behavior of the estimator stems from negative interactions of errors in $\varbiasf{4}{\exeone, \exetwo}$.
 One may remove such interactions by setting $\zpreij{\exeone, \exetwo} = 1$ for the corresponding pairs of units, even if $\preij{\exeone, \exetwo} > 0$ holds.
 This will move the corresponding terms from $\varbiasf{4}{\exeone, \exetwo}$, where negative interactions are possible, to $\varbiasf{3}{\exe}$, where no interactions exist.
 It may be hard to discern whether the interaction between two specific units' errors is negative or positive.
 A conservative approach is to set $\zpreij{\exeone, \exetwo} = 1$ for all pairs of units where an interaction of any type is suspected.

-As an example, consider when units only interfere with each other within known disjoint groups (i.e., partial interference).
+As an example, consider when units only interfere with each other within known disjoint groups, which is an interference structure often referred to as ``partial interference.''
 One may here set $\zpreij{\exeone, \exetwo} = 1$ if either $\preij{\exeone, \exetwo}$ is zero or if unit $i$ and $j$ belong to the same group.
 A redefinition of $\zpreij{\exeone, \exetwo}$ along these lines would ensure that $\varbiasf{4}{\exeone, \exetwo}=0$, so the variance estimator remains conservative.
 Of course, such knowledge about the interference would allow for the definition of exposure mappings that are correctly specified, which would remove any concerns about misspecification.
 However, experimenters may want to keep the main exposure mapping simple to facilitate interpretation.
 They can then proceed with misspecified exposures for point estimation, and use the more intricate information about the interference structure only when estimating variance.

 A third approach is a combination of the previous two.
 One may set $\zpreij{\exeone, \exetwo} = 1$ for pairs of units where negative interaction are suspected to be particularly large.
 Even if one does not capture all pairs with negative interactions, the variance estimator will still be conservative as long as the missed interactions are small.
 In other words, setting $\zpreij{\exeone, \exetwo} = 1$ for the terms deemed most problematic makes the assumption that the remaining errors are small more reasonable.
 It should also be noted that the other bias terms tend to be large and positive, and they therefore provide considerable leeway in the case $\varbiasf{4}{\exeone, \exetwo}$ is negative.